 - Ground beef (either lean or extra lean, depending on your preference).
 Use ground meat that's at least 20% fat to ensure that your meatballs stay moist and juicy.
 Or, use 90% or 93% lean if you want to limit your saturated fat intake and don't want to skim off the fat that rises to the top of the soup (a cleaner broth).

 - Fresh spearmint, Mexican Yerba Buena.
 It is an important ingredient that makes meatballs delicious.
 So, be sure not to skip it!
 If fresh mint isn't available, feel free to substitute it with dried mint.

-- Uncooked white rice (In this recipe, I used Jasmine)
+- Uncooked white rice.
+In this recipe, I used white jasmine rice.

-- Potatoes - Use potatoes that are low-starch and high-moisture hold together better in the soup, such as red or Yukon gold potatoes.
+- Potatoes.
+Use potatoes that are low-starch and high-moisture and hold together better in the soup, such as red or Yukon gold potatoes.
 Also, Also, make sure that you chop the potatoes into smaller pieces so they will be done at the same time as the meatballs.

-- Canned diced tomatoes with no salt or seasoning added.
+- Canned diced tomatoes.
+I used one with no salt or seasoning added.